JosefVilestadGit/executors/docker-reconciler/examples/arrowhead/ARROWHEAD_DEPLOYMENT_GUIDE.md

 This script will:
 1. Read PASSWORD from .env file
-2. Update all service definitions with the password
+2. Update all blueprint definitions with the password
 3. Deploy components in the correct order (database first, then core systems)
 4. Provide status commands to check deployment